If you have an ultralight aircraft there is a good chance that it is

 covered with dacron sail cloth.
 This is the same style of cloth used in

-owners wanting bright colours and CLEAN sails!
-So to find out how to
+the owners wanting bright colours and CLEAN sails!
+So to find out how

-clean dacron sail cloth I searched the "sail boat" web and came
+to clean dacron sail cloth I searched the "sail boat" web and came up

 CLEANING - Use a soft scrub brush and a mild detergent or Ivory soap.